easybuilders/easybuild-tutorial/docs/2021-isc21/computecanada.md

 [Béluga](https://docs.computecanada.ca/wiki/B%C3%A9luga/en) is our third general purpose cluster, also using InfiniBand, with V100 GPUs and Skylake CPUs.

-[Niagara](https://docs.computecanada.ca/wiki/Niagara) is our large parallel cluster, with a Dragonfly InfiniBand network technology, and all identical nodes with nearly 80,000 cores.
+[Niagara](https://docs.computecanada.ca/wiki/Niagara) is our large parallel cluster, with a Dragonfly InfiniBand network technology, with more than 80,000 cores, all 40 cores per node.

 Finally, [Arbutus](https://docs.computecanada.ca/wiki/Cloud_resources) is our primary OpenStack cloud infrastructure with about 15,000 cores.